bppdddqqqq/thesis-text/src/DevicesV2/Hardware Wallet/SecuX/SecuX V10, V20, W20.md

 # SecuX W10,W20,V20 Line
 Is a range of devices manufactured by a "TODO" company.
 The line consists of 3 devices, which vary in form factor and feature-sets.
-All of the devices seem to use the same Secure Element, so-called [[InfoKeyVault S97 Omni]].
+All of the devices seem to use the same Secure Element, so-called InfoKeyVault S97 Omni.
 The range of devices suffer from informational blackout, with various source codes pulled and removed after a critical video review on Youtube, regarding the device's security.
 ## At a glance

 ### Transparency